MofoMojo/ValheimMods/MMRandomStartPosition/bin/Release/ReadMe.txt

-﻿MofoMojo's Random First Spawn Start Position v1.5
+﻿MofoMojo's Random First Spawn Start Position v1.6

-Please update to 1.4 (See Known Issues)
+Please update to at least 1.4/1.5 (See Known Issues)

 Are you interested in a potentially real challenge?
 Care if you spawn on the middle of a small island in the map?